-- Release of the Stacks wallet and security reviews of the Stacks blockchain.
+- Released the Stacks wallet and security reviews of the Stacks blockchain.

 - Improvement of authentication & on-boarding for Blockstack apps.

-- Decentralizing the World Tour announced with 31 global meetups.
+- Held decentralizing the World Tour announced with 31 global meetups.

-- Launch of the Stacks Blockchain genesis block and Stacks Token.
+- Launched the Stacks Blockchain v1, distributed tokens, and sent first Stacks transaction.

-- Release of the new Stacks blockchain design and start of Rust implementation.
+- Released the Stacks blockchain v2 design proposals and start of Rust implementation.

-- Addition of social and cross-app data sharing functionality to Gaia.
+- Addition of social notifications and cross-app data sharing functionality to Gaia.

 - Launch of iOS and Android apps for Blockstack authentication.

-- Hardfork to new consensus algorithm: Simple client verification, higher throughput with lower latency, and smart contracts.
+- Hardfork to new consensus algorithm: Simple client verification, higher throughput, and smart contracts.